zwirgioIlredelCodice/UNIBackup/README.md

 If you do't want/cant run the bash script you can run this program with `python3 {path_to_UNIBackup_repo/src/unibackup.py}`

+### Update

+1. open a terminal in the repo directory and run the "installation" script that add unibackup as an alias in the `.bashrc` files
+    * run `git pull`

 ## Usage

 in the terminal